What Happens When You Stop Listening to Negativity inside and outside

 Stop listening to respond.

 Most of the time, however, when we attempt to stop listening to the negativity inside and outside of ourselves, we also need to learn how to be empathetic towards others by giving them a shoulder and listening to them when they try to share their story with us.
-This is where practicing empathy comes into play by learning not to respond and truly listening to someone in need.
-Because sometimes people only want to be heard and not get unsolicited advice.
+This is where practising empathy comes into play by learning not to respond and truly listening to someone in need.
+Sometimes, people only want to be heard and not get unsolicited advice.

-RELATED: Which skill in Communication helps to eliminate miscommunication?
+RELATED: Which skill in communication helps eliminate miscommunication?

 Listening is one of the most important abilities that lets us comprehend and relate to others.
 But we occasionally discover that we listen more to react than fully understand.
 This may result in misunderstandings, annoyance, and lost chances for a closer bond.